... an Article in JOMA

 JOMA has ISSN (International Standard Serial Number) 1935-6439.
 You can locate JOMA items by starting at any of the following (case-sensitive) URLs, all of which are equivalent.

-Loci has ISSN (International Standard Serial Number) 1941-9198.
-You can locate Loci items by starting at the Loci homepage.
 Then use Search or Advanced Search to locate the front page of the item.
 The address that appears in the Address Bar of your browser is the URL for that item.
-For example, the URL for the article `Modeling a Changing World' by Tim Chartier and Nicholas Dovido is
+For example, the URL for James White's article 'Special Relativity and Conic Sections' is (in one form)

 In general, we refer to APAstyle.org for electronic reference styles.
 At the page cited, we find the following suggested style: